Enielen/files-and-folders/book/part1/part1.md

     </td>
     <td>
       <h3>EFFECTIVE COLLABORATION</h3>
-      <p>Your file naming choices and folder structure should be so clear that it's possible for a collaborator or supervisor to follow the steps of your research and understand the pieces of your work.
-There is no single "right" way to name files and organize folders, but your system of organizing data and files needs to work for everyone involved in the work.</p>
+      <p>Your file naming choices and folder structure should help a collaborator or supervisor to follow the steps of your research and understand the pieces of your work.
+When working on collaborative projects, establishing a common/standard folder structure and naming conventions can facilitate collaborative work because everybody knows where to easily find the data they need for the different pieces of the project, making the collaboration more effective.
+There is no single "right" way to name files and organise folders, but your system of organising data and files needs to work for everyone involved in the work.</p>
     </td>
   </tr>
 </table>